gotemapak/automate_update_resume_hh/README_EN.md

-# HH Resume Updater
+# Automatic Resume Updater for HH.RU Website

 [Русская версия](README.md)

 🕒 Automatically updates your HeadHunter (hh.ru) resumes using GitHub Actions or a local script.

+## 📝 Description
+A script that automates the process of updating your resume on HeadHunter.ru, helping to keep your resume at the top of search results.
+Supports both local execution and automated updates via GitHub Actions.

 ## 🚀 Features
-- Refreshes one or more resumes via [hh.ru API](https://github.com/hhru/api).
+- 🔄 Automatic resume updates via [hh.ru API](https://github.com/hhru/api)
-- Can be run locally or scheduled to run every 4 hours via GitHub Actions.
+- ⏰ Runs every 4 hours via GitHub Actions
-- Supports `.env` configuration for secure key management.
+- 🔐 Secure token storage in `.env` file
+- 🔑 OAuth2 support with refresh token
-- Sends notifications about update results to Telegram.
+- 📱 Telegram notifications for results

----
+- 🛠️ Local execution and debugging support

 ## 🧰 Requirements